-Existing State Historic Parks Preservation Plans
+State Historic Parks Preservation Plans

 Historic structures reports (HSR) help guide historic preservation projects.
-Oftentimes, a team of preservationists, architects and conservators create the HSR outlining the history, use, alterations, construction, current conditions, and future work for a specific building.
+Oftentimes, a team of preservationists, architects, and conservators create the HSR outlining the historic use, alterations, construction, current conditions, and future work for a specific building.
 Other components of a HSR could include cost estimates, feasibility, and prioritization of work.
 A HSR should provide a framework so irreversible damage to the historic property does not occur during proposed work and the best possible preservation outcome is achieved.

-The following resources are helpful when beginning your HSR:
+The following resources are helpful when beginning your HSR

 The National Strategy for Federal Archaeology prefers preserving or conserving important archaeological sites in place.
 Best practices dictate that sites should be stabilized so excavation can be systematic and new technologies can aid in information collection with less damage to the resource.
 Natural threats such as erosion can be addressed as well as cultural threats such as looting or development.
 The Office of History and Archaeology completed several cultural resource management plans to protect and conserve important archaeological resources on state lands.